Mik1ll/LuaRenamer/README.md

-OldFilename     // Filename before the renamer script was run OriginalFilename    // Filename stored by AniDB when a file is added to the database OldImportFolder    // Import folder before move **Not available while renaming** EpisodeNumbers    // All episode numbers, as a space-seperated string. e.g. "1-3 5-6 C2 S1-2 S4 P5"
+OldFilename     // Filename before the renamer script was run OriginalFilename    // Filename stored by AniDB when a file is added to the database OldImportFolder    // Import folder before move **Not available while renaming** EpisodeNumbers    // All episode numbers, as a space-seperated string. e.g. "1-3 5-6 C2 S1-2 S4 P5" Can also use padding like numbers.
 Dates:
     AnimeReleaseDate
     EpisodeReleaseDate